View peer provider resources below, or return to the

 In integrated health, an emerging key role for peer providers are interventions that result in the activation of whole health self-management by those in recovery from behavioral health and chronic health conditions (Druss et al. 2010; Brekke et al. 2012).
 Growing national recognition of this critical role of self-management to promote resiliency and whole health resulted in creating a federally-funded peer-delivered training called Whole Health Action Management (WHAM) developed by the SAMHSA-HRSA Center for Integrated Health Solutions operated by the National Council for Behavioral Health.

-In the field of behavioral health, Medicaid billing for peer support services began in Georgia in 1999, and quickly expanded nationally after the Center for Medicare and Medicaid Services (CMS) sent out guidelines in 2007 to states on how to be reimbursed for services delivered by peer providers.
-In 2012, Georgia was approved as the first state to bill for a peer whole health and wellness service delivered by WHAM trained peer providers.
+- In the field of behavioral health, Medicaid billing for peer support services began in Georgia in 1999, and quickly expanded nationally in 2007 after the Center for Medicare and Medicaid Services (CMS) sent guidelines to states on how to be reimbursed for services delivered by peer providers.
+In 2012, Georgia was approved as the first state to bill for a peer whole health and wellness service delivered by WHAM-trained peer providers.

-Medicaid's Clarifying Guidance on Peer Services Policy, May 1, 2013 states that any peer provider must "complete training and certification as defined by the state" before providing services.
+- CMS' Clarifying Guidance on Peer Services Policy from May 2013 states that any peer provider must "complete training and certification as defined by the state" before providing billable services.

-Beginning January 1, 2014, CMS is expanding the type of practitioners providing Medicaid prevention services beyond physicians and other licensed practitioners at a state’s discretion which could include peer providers.
+- Beginning January 1, 2014, CMS expanded the type of practitioners who can provide Medicaid prevention services beyond physicians and other licensed practitioners, at a state’s discretion, which can include peer providers.

 Peer providers bring unique strengths and qualities to the integrated care team.
 These strengths include:

 - Personal experience with whole health recovery that includes addressing wellness of both mind and body